-- Pigments

-- Naturally occurring inorganic fillers

-- Synthetic amorphous silica

-- Ground Calcium Carbonate (GCC) and precipitated Calcium Carbonate (PCC)

-- Polymer dispersions

-This exemption does not apply to pigments added for other purposes than imparting colour.
-Nano-titanium dioxide is not considered to be a pigment and is therefore not exempted from the requirement.

-This exemption applies to fillers covered by Annex V, item 7 of REACH.

-This applies to unmodified synthetic amorphous silica.
+- Pigments\ - Naturally occurring inorganic fillers\\ - Synthetic amorphous silica\\\ - Ground Calcium Carbonate (GCC) and precipitated Calcium Carbonate (PCC) - Polymer dispersions - \ This exemption does not apply to pigments added for other purposes than imparting colour.
+Nano-titanium dioxide is not considered to be a pigment and is therefore not exempted from the requirement. - \\ This exemption applies to fillers covered by Annex V, item 7 of REACH. - \\\ This applies to unmodified synthetic amorphous silica.
 Chemically modified colloidal silica can be included in the products if the silica particles form aggregates in the final product.
-Any surface treatment of nanoparticles must fulfil requirement O14 (Classification of chemical products) and requirement O18 (Prohibited substances).

-Declaration Chemical products from the manufacturer of the chemical product.
-The declaration is done by the manufacturer through the web portal SCDP.
+Any surface treatment of nanoparticles must fulfil requirement O14 (Classification of chemical products) and requirement O18 (Prohibited substances). - Declaration from the manufacturer of the chemical product, in accordance with Appendix 6.